2joephillips/DPatterns/behavioral/state/javascript.md

 ```

 ## State
-Since vanilla javascript does not have Interfaces, we will not have this portion which normally has the "default" behavior that is used within the concrete states.
+Since vanilla javascript does not have Interfaces, we will not have this portion which normally has the default behavior that is exposed to the client.

 ## Concrete State Classes
 Our Concrete State classes manage the specific implementation of each State (i.e. Green, Red, or Yellow light) For example, the <code>GreenLight</code> class
-implements  <code> run() </code> method by using <code>document.write</code> to write a simple message to the screen to indicate the color, and then waits for couple seconds then calls the <code>light.change</code> method to change the state to a <code>RedLight</code> state.
+implements  <code> run() </code> method by using <code>document.write</code> to write a simple message to the screen to indicate the color, and then waits for couple seconds then calls the <code>light.change</code> method to change the state to a <code>YellowLight</code> state.
 Which starts this process over, with <code>RedLight</code> turning to <code>YellowLight</code> and then back to <code>GreenLight</code>

 ```javascript
 var RedLight = function (light) {